What is a Numerical objective?

 Aspiration Level is a payoff value such that, when your objective is to maximize something, if you receive a payoff lower than that amount, then you consider the payoff as a disqualified or rejected.
 When your objective is to minimize something (i.e. minimize cost) then if a value is over that aspiration level, then the value will be considered as disqualified.

-What is the use of aspiration level in this decision tree maker & analyzer software?
+What is the use of aspiration level in this Decision Tree Software?
 There are many risk metrics that are calculated based on a threshold value such that you won't consider the payoff as a success.
 For example, Baumol's risk measure, Roy's safety first rule, etc.

 Satisficing and Associated utility function